oakeslab-polymtl/DTInsight/README.md

 ### Preparation

 - Create or Open another Godot project containing your visualization. **Warning: Godot software version must match DTInsight's**.
-- Create a scene called `main` that will host your visualization.
+- Create a scene called `main.tscn` that will host your visualization.
-- Configure a fucntion `_on_message(message)` that will receive raw real-time data from DTInsight.
+- Configure a function `_on_message(message)` that will receive raw real-time data from DTInsight.
 - Export the project as a `.pck`

 ### Use